 Chinatown in San Francisco is always a big deal/time/event.
 With quite possibly the biggest Chinese population outside of China, San Francisco’s Chinatown has a whirlwind of culture all its own.
 And come the beginning of the Chinese New Year in February, this event is one event you shouldn’t miss.
-Perhaps the biggest celebration for most Chinese throughout the world, the Chinese New Year is a family time, a time to eat traditional foods, set off fireworks, and attend the annual all-out blow-out Chinese New Year’s Parade.
+Perhaps the biggest celebration for most Chinese throughout the world, the Chinese New Year in San Francisco is a family time, a time to eat traditional foods, set off fireworks, and attend the annual all-out blow-out Chinese New Year’s Parade.
 San Francisco’s Chinatown during Chinese New Year is the best of the best as far as celebrations are concerned.

 Other fun activities include a Miss Chinatown USA Pageant where young women from all over the country compete for prizes and scholarships, a San Francisco Chinese New Year Treasure Hunt ,a flower market and some killer martial arts demonstrations.
 And then of course there’s the big parade itself.